 While waiting for Sakuya to find Tewi, an act which is probably already completed meaning that you're just waiting for her to drag Tewi to you, you check again on your patient.
 She's still asleep from the gas, and given her low weight you suspect that she got a higher dose than is recommended.
 She was given a general-purpose counter, but will be under for a day at least.
 Still, it's best to have someone checking on her fairly often, lest Tewi see fit to conduct further pranks.

-Apparently she was close by, for she showed up immediately upon your shouting her name.
+close by, for she showed up immediately upon your shouting her name.

 “This one shall be your patient for the time being.
 I am required elsewhere.”